crisisfighters/crisisfighters.org/content/what-else/_index.md

 weight: 30
 ---

-We help you in supporting the best [Initiatives](/initiatives).
-Read what else we're up to:

-# Our Motivation
+Our main focus is the [Crisis Recruiter](/initiatives).
+Below is a list of what else you can find on this web page:

+* We collect the year's most important events in our [calendar](calendar).
+* We collect various [inspiring ideas](ideas) for you to start your own thing.
+* We explain [how we recommend](how-we-recommend) in the Crisis Recruiter.
-Read our thoughts on how to stop the crisis.
-They're the [motivation behind CrisisFighters](/what-else/motivation)
+* Read our [motivation and thoughts](motivation) on how to stop the crisis.

-# Ideas
-We collect inspiring ideas that could help the movement.
-Some are tiny, some are unrealistically big.
-[Reach out]((mailto:hi@crisisfighters.org)) to talk about them and to add ideas!

-<a href="/what-else/ideas" class="button">Check out <span class="button-text-highlight">Ideas</span></a>

-# Calendar
-Let's collect what important events and conferences are happening throughout the year.

-<a href="/what-else/calendar" class="button">Check out the <span class="button-text-highlight">Calendar</span></a>
+* We created a [glossary](glossary) with abbreviations and important terms.